FAC8/READMES/Week 3/testing-ajax.md

   });
 ```

 Now (in theory), when we call `xhr.open` within `requester`, we set the `readyState` to 4, the `status` to 200, and call `onreadystatechange`, executing our callback.
 Note the first and last lines, which save and restore the original prototype.
+Also, note that `requester` must now be rewritten to accept a second parameter, `callbacks` which will contain the callbacks that we wish to execute for different eventualities.

 >At the moment, this does not work.
 You can verify through the console that the `onSuccess` spy function is executed, but for some reason, Jasmine does not record this fact.
 For example, set `callbacks.onSuccess` to `console.log('worked')` and you will see that the function executed.